-This is a very robust blend that is slightly damp and it is best stored in the fridge.
+This is a very robust blend that is slightly damp, and is is best stored in the fridge.
 I love the strong smell of the spices in this blend.
 It is not for the faint-hearted.
-I recommend this blend to those who really appreciate a strong Chai.
-I feel this blend would be perfect served on a really chilly day as you instantly warm up after just one sip – it does have a slight kick to it.
+I recommend this blend to those who appreciate a strong Chai.
+I feel this combination would be perfect served on a chilly day as you instantly warm up after just one sip – it does have a slight kick to it.
 I also like how the Impala Peacock friends offer tea tastings and tea events.
-So if you are in Melbourne and fancy a Chai tasting experience with your friends, you can contact Impala Peacock located in Brunswick to make a booking.
+So if you are in Melbourne and fancy a Chai tasting experience with your buddies, you can contact Impala Peacock located in Brunswick to make a booking.

 Blend – No# 08 Chai Wallah

 Ingredients: Black tea, cinnamon quills, cloves, cardamom pods and ginger